tolazytomakeausername/cool-yt-tt-stuff/README.md

 What ts does is let you download any yt video or playlist from youtube as audio, or audio and video!!!
 Cool, right?
 Oh, it's not cool?
 FUCK OF-
-Anyways, whatchu wanna do first is go to the latest download and down load the one called "yt" Now that you have that, you gonna go to wherever it is, and then if you're on linux debian, do ```chmod +x yt``` And no output = shouldve worked
+Anyways, whatchu wanna do first is go to the latest download and download the one called "yt" Now that you have that, you gonna go to wherever it is, and then if you're on linux debian, do ```chmod +x yt``` And no output = shouldve worked
 You gotta go to "https://console.cloud.google.com/apis/library/youtube.googleapis.com?authuser=1&inv=1&invt=Ab08Sg&supportedpurview=project" and click enable, then go to "credentials" and then click "create credentials" click "API key" click generate.
 Copy the API key and then go to where you put yt file and then create a new file called .env